 - Daily care: pH-neutral stone cleaners only, plus immediate wipe-up of wine, coffee, tomato, citrus, and vinegar.

-- Finish choices: Honed finishes camouflage etches better than polished; leathered textures hide traffic patterns but can slightly darken the stone.
+- Finish choices: Honed finishes hide etches better than polished.
+Leathered textures hide traffic patterns but can slightly darken the stone.

 Why Quartz Simplifies Aftercare

-- No sealing: Non-porous, so there is no sealing schedule, which is a strong upsell for multi-family and hospitality specs.
+- No sealing: It is non-porous, so there is no sealing schedule.
+This is a strong upsell for multi-family and specs.

 - Simple cleaning: Mild dish soap and water or manufacturer-approved cleaners keep surfaces looking consistent.

-- Damage scenarios: Educate clients to avoid abrasive pads, harsh solvents, and direct high heat, so they do not treat quartz like a cutting board and cooktop in one.
+- Damage scenarios: Teach clients to avoid abrasive pads, harsh solvents, and direct high heat.
+They should not treat quartz like a cutting board and cooktop.

 How to Position This in Client Meetings